divitr/destin_programming/knn_proj/info.md

  This is a complex and large project, so to help you out, I've provided some basic starter code.
 Note that this starter code contains a few different classes, something we covered briefly a few weeks ago.
 If you need a refresher on classes and Object-Oriented Programming I highly recommend checking out [this article](https://www.geeksforgeeks.org/python-classes-and-objects/) by GeeksForGeeks!

+**A Final Note: This is a project for which many resources will be available online.
+While you will find code online and may be tempted to use LLM tools such as ChatGPT to help write your code, I *strongly* urge you not to copy code.
+I will be helping you throughout the project, so direct any questions to me.
+That being said, online resources can be helpful and I encourage you to utilize these resources to *understand* the project, but under no curcumstances should you be copying code from an online resource.**

 [^1]: Features are the information that the model is given; the inputs to the model.
 [^2]: Labels are twhat we are asking the model to predict; the output of the model.
 An important clarification: A label as we usually think of it is categorical (e.g. cat or dog), but in the context of machine learning it may also be a continuous value (e.g. 1.234 or 0.987)!
 [^3]: This is just a fancy way of saying when we give it an input!